-The Fund's Bylaws require, unless the Trust otherwise consents in writing, that the U.S. Federal District Courts be the sole and exclusive forum for the resolution of complaints under the Securities Act of 1933.
-This provision may limit a shareholder's ability to bring a claim in a different forum and may result in increased shareholder costs in pursuing such a claim.
+The Fund's Bylaws designate Delaware courts as the sole and exclusive forum for certain claims against or related to the Trust, a trustee, an officer, or other employee of the Trust, provided that, unless the Trust otherwise consents in writing, the U.S. Federal District Courts be the sole and exclusive forum for the resolution of complaints under the Securities Act of 1933 or the 1940 Act.
+These provisions may limit a shareholder's ability to bring a claim in a different forum and may result in increased shareholder costs in pursuing such a claim.

+Vanguard CUSIP

-Vanguard Fund Inception Date Vanguard Fund Number CUSIP Number Vanguard Extended Duration Treasury Index Fund ETF Shares 12/6/2007 930 921910709
+Inception Date Fund Number Number

+und

+12/6/2007 930 921910709

+Inception Date Fund Number